google/meet-on-fhir/README.md

 Note that this application does not work inside a frame, so it must be configured to launch as a new window in the SMART on FHIR integration point.

+## EHR writeback configuration

+EHR writeback can be enabled/disabled in settings.json.
+If enabled, the app will report patient arrived events and appointment status changes by sending MLLP-encoded HL7 messages to the specified EHR address and port.
+The running environment must be allowed to establish TCP socket with the EHR server.

 # Running locally

 You will need a recent version of Node.
 Once installed, you can run `npm